Seaside, Florida — A Perfectly Pastel Beach Town

 Take a Trip to Grayton Beach State Park

-While this park might be technically located in the Santa Rosa Beach area, Grayton Beach State Park is the perfect place to connect with nature while visiting Seaside Florida.
+While this park might be technically located just outside town, Grayton Beach State Park is the perfect place to connect with nature while visiting Seaside.
 Whether you’re looking to delve into some wildlife watching or are excited to travel through these wondrous plains on a bike, you’ll have an ample supply of outdoor activities to choose from.

 If you’re looking for a unique experience, be sure to add seeing the coastal dune lakes to your itinerary.
 A coastal dune lake is a shallow and irregularly shaped lake that shares an intermittent connection with saltwater and freshwater.
 These lakes are only found in select countries across the globe, many of them in Walton County.
 With three of these lake types situated in the park, you’ll be able to enjoy this rare natural wonder.